shayantaherian/Vehicle-Stabilisation-Using-Reinforcement-Learning/README.md

 To train the algorithm, run the `train(agent,env,trainingOptions)` m-file

 ## Testing
-To test the trained agent, comment the `Train the agent` section and uncomment `Inference` section
+To test the trained agent, comment the `Train the agent` section and uncomment `Inference` section and run it again